emojifreak/qemu-arm-image-builder/README.md

 Experimental support is added.
 If you find any inconvenience, please report it as a github issue.
 (PowerPC (32-bit) image doesn't boot)

-# build-gpt-autopkgtest-qemu-debian.sh
+# build-gpt-autopkgtest-qemu.sh
-Builds a autopkgtest QEMU testbed for amd64, i386, arm64, armhf, armel, and ppc64el architectures.
+Builds a autopkgtest QEMU testbed for amd64, i386, arm64, armhf, and ppc64el architectures.
 The script also supports sysvinit-core as /sbin/init and btrfs root partition of the QEMU testbed.
 Devuan testbed can also be made.
-I see build-gpt-autopkgtest-qemu-debian.sh as a temporary alternative to autopkgtest-build-qemu until it includes support for armxx and ppc64el.
+I see build-gpt-autopkgtest-qemu.sh as a temporary alternative to autopkgtest-build-qemu until it includes support for sysvinit as /sbin/init.
 Another QEMU bootable image builder for Debian is available as [qemu-sbuild-utils](https://www.kvr.at/posts/qemu-sbuild-utils-01-sbuild-with-qemu/).
-Autopkgtest-virt-qemu for arm and ppc VMs is posted at https://salsa.debian.org/ci-team/autopkgtest/-/merge_requests/100 To use an ARM testbed, you need to install `qemu-system-arm`, `qemu-efi-arm`, `qemu-efi-aarch64`, `ipxe-qemu`.
+To use an ARM testbed, you need to install `qemu-system-arm`, `qemu-efi-arm`, `qemu-efi-aarch64`, `ipxe-qemu`.
 For a PowerPC, you need `qemu-system-ppc`. `MMVARIANT=apt` is OK for most packages, but it gives error to autopkgtest of systemd, which is OK with `MMVARIANT=important`...

+# DQIB
+Another project similar in the spirit is [Debian Quick Image Baker](https://gitlab.com/giomasce/dqib/blob/master/README.md).

 # s390x, mips64el, and mipsel
 I do not know how to build a bootable image for s390x, mips64el, or mipsel.
 My impression is that there is no publicly available booting ROM for those architectures, similar to OVMF and AAVMF. **If you know how to do it, please tell me as a github issue here.**